This Be The Blog blog my teen used me as a source of input, and merriment. Now I'm sort of getting my own back....

 ...and carrying on from sharing viewing tastes, the fact that I now have no one to share references and quotes from those films with - someone who knows dogs

 CAN look up, prime ministers can dance down staircases, that 'he tastes

 like you only sweeter', or can quote the whole of Alfie's closing speech (and most things Malcolm Tucker said).
 I made a throw away comment the other day about politics and Birgitte Nyborg, and hubby looked at me confused!

 Six- her general enthusiasm and willingness to embrace the new and possibly weird.
-From her interest in cooking, tasting her dinner instead of consuming it as if a chore, and now moving to vegetarianism, through music and theatre, the side-shoots from psychology A level, and TED lectures on the web to her newly-found interest in politics, she's brought a lot of new ideas and ways of thinking to my attention. it's made me think about things, I never would have queried and focussed my ideas even if they're not always in line with hers.
+From her interest in cooking, tasting her dinner instead of consuming it as if a chore, and now moving to vegetarianism, through music and theatre, the side-shoots from psychology A level, and TED lectures on the web to her newly-found interest in politics, she's brought a lot of new ideas and ways of thinking to my attention.
+It's made me think about things I never would have queried and focused my ideas even if they're not always in line with hers.

 Seven - someone who knows how to frame me and my knitwear pics or social media profile pics - and not make me look the size of a house!
 But also, someone who'll say if my clothing looks too weird, or even makes me look fat or older than I am - sometimes the 'you look great' answer isn't the right one, critical opinion can be better.